-Make sure you notify the insurance company–Simply tell them you have a cast iron pipe damage claim you need to make and what the damages are so far
+- Make sure you notify the insurance company–Simply tell them you have a cast iron pipe damage claim you need to make a claim and what the damages are so far

 However, before contacting the insurance company I would highly recommend to contact a public adjuster so that you can talk about the claim and what rights you have under the homeowners insurance policy.

 Finally, make sure you document all the damages by video and pictures.
 Take notes of any personal property damaged, what the plumber told you, and the conversation with any representative from the insurance company.

 When dealing with a cast iron pipes, it is a MUST to hire a public adjuster.